Housing woes, climate change dominate 2nd day of annual meeting for Canadian municipalities | CBC News

 Housing needs to be collaborative approach between governments: federal minister

-Canada's intergovernmental affairs minister outlined some big plans for municipalities, all focused on creating more housing and addressing climate change.
+Canada's intergovernmental affairs minister outlined some big plans for municipalities, all focused on creating more housing and addressing climate change, as part of the Federation of Canadian Municipalities' 2022 annual conference in Regina Friday morning.

-Dominic LeBlanc spoke to politicians from across the country Friday morning in Regina as part of the Federation of Canadian Municipalities' 2022 annual conference, putting extra emphasis on Ottawa's approach to housing and homelessness.
+Dominic LeBlanc spoke to politicians from across the country, putting extra emphasis on Ottawa's approach to housing and homelessness while echoing the funding already slated to help municipalities.

 "The housing accelerator fund is deliberately designed to say to municipalities, 'What tools do you need to quickly enable more houses to be built in Regina or in Moncton or in Iqaluit?'"
 LeBlanc told reporters after speaking at the conference.